Moto Racer 3: Gameplay

 Moto Racer 3 uses different types of terrain in its races, including pavement.

 The player controls a motorcyclist in races on various terrain.
 The game does not have a career mode, but instead contains many race modes: speed, Supercross/Motocross, Freestyle, Trial, and Traffic.
 Speed mode places the player in courses with long straights and slight curves, in order to allow the driver to reach the high speeds.
 The courses in the mode are set so the player can gain speed.
 Supercross/Motocross uses dirt tracks with hills in races designed to make driving difficult.
 Freestyle gives the player a time-limit to perform as many tricks as possible for points.
 Trial mode requires the player to maneuver an obstacle course on a motorcycle.
 Traffic mode is a race between two participants in the streets of Paris requiring the player to avoid oncoming traffic.

 Each event the player completes earns the player points towards unlocking new courses and motorcycles.
 The game contains support for online play.

 History

 A year before the release of Moto Racer 3, Infogrames bought out the North American publishing rights, while Electronic Arts retained the European rights.
-In August 8, 2001, Infogrames revealed the game for the first time; GameSpot noted the improved graphics from its predecessor.
+On August 8, 2001, Infogrames revealed the game for the first time; GameSpot noted the improved graphics from its predecessor.
 IGN praised the game's graphics as being photo-realistic after seeing gameplay footage at an Electronic Arts Europe event.